Who does what?

 The Honourable John Tonkin served in the Legislative Assembly for 43 years 10 months and 11 days from 1933 to 1977.

 Edith Cowan was the first female member of an Australian parliament and the WA Parliament.

 The first Indigenous Australian elected to a lower house of any Australian parliament and cabinet minister was Ernie Bridge (ALP) in 1980.

 Who was Western Australia's longest serving Premier?

 Who was the youngest person elected to the Western Australian Parliament?

 The longest serving Western Australian Premier was Sir David Brand who served for 11 years, 11 months and one day.

-Edwin Wilkie Corboy: ‘baby of the House’ The youngest person elected to the Parliament of Western Australia was Edwin Wilkie Corboy.
-He was also the youngest Labor member elected to the WA Parliament when he won the seat of Yilgarn on 12 March 1921, aged 24 years.
+Edwin Wilkie Corboy was the youngest person elected to the Parliament of Western Australia winning the seat of Yilgarn, 1921, aged 24 years.